-When you are injured on the job, the general rule is that the only source of compensation for your injuries is through your employer’s workers’ compensation insurance.
-That rule is in place because workers’ compensation is meant to serve dual purposes – employee coverage and employer certainty.
+When you are injured on the job, normally the only source of compensation for your injuries is your employer’s workers’ compensation insurance.
+That rule is in place because that policy serves dual purposes–employee coverage and employer certainty.

-Specifically, workers’ compensation is meant to ensure that an injured employee has a fast, effective avenue through which to receive the necessary coverage for any and all medical expenses and lost wages that flow from a workplace injury.
-On the employer side, workers’ compensation promotes certainty by limiting the employer’s liability.
-Indeed, your employer relies on workers’ compensation insurance to avoid being sent into bankruptcy from a lawsuit based on an unexpected workplace accident.
+Workers’ compensation ensures that an injured employee has a fast, effective avenue to receive coverage for all medical expenses and lost wages resulting from a workplace injury.
+On the employer side, the system promotes certainty by limiting the employer’s liability.
+Your employer relies on workers’ compensation insurance to avoid bankruptcy from a lawsuit based on a workplace accident.

-The problem with workers’ compensation as an exclusive remedy, however, is that it constrains an injured employee’s ability to obtain benefits.
-Workers’ compensation does not provide for punitive damages or pain and suffering, and benefits are limited to the workers’ compensation laws that are often tied to a percentage of your wages.
+However, workers’ compensation constrains an injured employee’s ability to obtain benefits.
+The system does not provide for punitive damages or pain and suffering.
+State laws limit benefits to a percentage of your wages.

-There are, however, a few exceptions to the general rule, which allow you to sue your employer or related parties in court.
-To determine whether you fit one of those five exceptions, speak to an experienced workers’ compensation attorney in Sanford, North Carolina.
+A few exceptions to the general rule allow you to sue your employer or related parties in court.
+To determine whether you fit one of five exceptions, speak to an experienced workers’ compensation attorney in Sanford, NC.

 Injury Due to a Defective Product (Products Liability)

-Assume that Charlie, an employee for a cardboard company, is adjusting cardboard in a box-cutting machine that is used to create foldable storage boxes.
-The mechanism he uses to stop the machine from running gets stuck, and Charlie’s hand is injured.
-While Charlie can certainly collect workers’ compensation from his employer, he also may have a product liability case against the manufacturer of the defective box-cutting machine.
+Charlie, an employee for a cardboard company, is adjusting cardboard in a box-cutting machine used to create storage boxes.
+The mechanism that stops the machine gets stuck, and the machine injures Charlie’s hand.
+While Charlie can collect workers’ compensation, he also may have a product liability case against the manufacturer of the defective machine.

-When an employee is injured due to a defective or inherently dangerous piece of equipment, the manufacturer of the equipment may be held liable.
+When a defective or inherently dangerous piece of equipment injures an employee, the manufacturer of the equipment may be liable.
 Moreover, a product liability lawsuit could result in compensation for the employee, including pain and suffering.

 Suing a Co-Worker (Pleasant Claims)

-In North Carolina, a co-employee can be sued if the worker is injured as a result of willful, wanton and reckless negligence of a co-employee.
-In the case of Pleasant v.
-Johnson, a worker was injured when a co-employee attempted to scare Mr. Pleasant by sneaking up close to him in a truck and blowing the horn.
-The employee misjudged how close he was and hit Mr. Pleasant with the truck, seriously damaging his knee.
+In North Carolina, you can sue a co-employee if that person’s willful, wanton and reckless negligence injures you.
+In Pleasant v.
+Johnson, a worker was injured when a co-employee attempted to scare Mr. Pleasant by sneaking up close in a truck and blowing the horn.
+The employee misjudged the distance and hit Mr. Pleasant with the truck, seriously damaging his knee.

 Intentional or Egregious Conduct by Your Employer (Woodson Claims)

-In most jurisdictions, you have the ability to sue for an employer’s intentional or egregiously reckless conduct resulting in injury.
-For example, in recent years a timber company coerced several workers to fashion a makeshift way to get material out of a ditch using a tractor in a manner that violated various Occupational Safety and Health Administration (OSHA) rules.
-The tractor fell on one worker and injured him for life.
-The recklessness of the employer in allowing an unsafe working environment provided an opportunity for the employee to sue outside of workers’ compensation.
+In most jurisdictions, you can sue for an employer’s intentional or egregiously reckless conduct resulting in injury.
+For example, a timber company coerced workers to get material out of a ditch using a tractor in a manner that violated various OSHA rules.
+The tractor fell on one worker and permanently injured him.
+The employer’s recklessness in allowing an unsafe working environment allowed the employee to sue outside of workers’ compensation.

-In NC, these types of cases are known as “Woodson” claims and are very difficult to prove.
-One must be able to establish that the employer intentionally engaged in misconduct that he/she knew was substantially certain to cause serious injury or death and the employee is injured or killed as a result of that misconduct.
+In NC, these cases are “Woodson” claims and are very difficult to prove.
+One must establish that the employer intentionally engaged in misconduct that he/she knew was substantially certain to cause serious injury or death.
+Then, one must show that the misconduct injured or killed the employee.

 Your Employer Fails to Have Workers’ Compensation Insurance

-It should be no surprise that if your employer neglects to obtain workers’ compensation insurance you may sue in court for any workplace injuries.
-The upside of being able to go to court, rather than through workers’ compensation, is that you can likely obtain more in damages from a suit than from what you may recover from workers’ compensation insurance.
+It should be no surprise that if your employer neglects to obtain the required insurance, you may sue in court for any workplace injuries.
+The upside of being able to go to court, rather than use workers’ compensation, is that you can likely get more in damages from a suit.

 However, the downside is that you need to prove your case in civil court before obtaining a monetary judgment.
-This is further complicated by the fact that general liability rules (proving negligence) and defenses (contributory negligence) apply.
-One of our experienced workers’ compensation attorneys can help you determine if you have rights to sue your employer outside of workers’ compensation insurance.
+General liability rules (proving negligence) and defenses (contributory negligence) make this situation complicated.
+An experienced workers’ compensation attorney can help determine if you can sue your employer outside workers’ compensation insurance.

 Injury from the Actions of a Third Party

 On-the-job injuries may not come from your employer’s recklessness, a defective machine, or toxic substances in the workplace.
-In some cases, an unrelated third party could be the cause of an injury in the course of your employment.
-The classic example of this type of injury is when a person drives for their job, such as a UPS delivery driver, and gets in an accident with another car.
-Assuming for purposes of the example that the other driver was entirely at fault, you can sue that responsible third party for damages, including expenses and lost wages.
+In some cases, an unrelated third party could be the cause of an injury.
+A person who drives for a living, such as a UPS driver, is a classic example.
+Imagine the driver having an accident that is the other driver’s fault.
+Assuming the other driver was entirely at fault, you can sue that person for damages, including expenses and lost wages.

 In sum, workers’ compensation insurance is generally the avenue for compensation when you get injured on the job.
-However, we have outlined five circumstances where you likely may be able to obtain greater monetary damages than workers’ compensation can provide by suing outside of workers’ compensation insurance.
+These are five circumstances where you might obtain greater monetary damages by suing outside of that system.
 Schedule a free consultation with one of our experienced workers’ compensation attorneys in Sanford, North Carolina, to learn more about your rights.